freduz/grocery-bag/README.md

-# grocery-bag
+# Grocery-Bag
-Grocery Bag is a simple django CRUD application with Email functionality.Grocery Bag is a way to store grocery items for marketing.
+## Grocery Bag is a simple django CRUD application with Email functionality.Grocery Bag is a way to store grocery items for marketing.
 It will contain a homepage that will be showing all the list of items to buy and bought.
 Users will be able to add items and update items, and can even delete it